-Plug a microphone into the Mic Input Jack on the Mic Pre One using a microphone (XLR Female to XLR Male) cable.
+Plug a microphone into the Mic Input Jack on one of the four preamps on the Mic Pre 4T using a microphone (XLR Female to XLR Male) cable.
 If the mic you are using is a condenser microphone that requires phantom power, push in the +48 Button to engage phantom power.
-Patch out of the Output Jack of the same preamp to the line level input of your recording device using either a microphone (XLR Female to XLR Male) cable or balanced line (1/4" TRS Male to a 1/4" TRS Male) cable.
+Patch out of the Output Jack of the same preamp to the line level input of your recording device using either a microphone (XLR Female to XLR Male) cable or balanced line (XLR Female to a 1/4" TRS Male) cable if your recording device has TRS inputs.